suresh-ramani/laravel-echo-server/README.md

 ProxyPass        /socket.io http://localhost:6001/socket.io
 ProxyPassReverse /socket.io http://localhost:6001/socket.io
 ```
+sudo a2enmod proxy_wstunnel

+run this command for websocket proxy pass

 ### Setting the working directory
 The working directory in which `laravel-echo-server` will look for the configuration file `laravel-echo-server.json` can be passed to the `start` command through the `--dir` parameter like so: `laravel-echo-server start --dir=/var/www/html/example.com/configuration`